Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

     "value": "<<SOME_VALUE>>",
     "type": "String" 				// or integer, float etc.
 },
 ```

-The `type` is describing the role of the entity in the graph and the main difference between one type from another (entity of the same group) is usually the set of properties it can store (components it can have).
+The `type` describes the role of the entity in the graph, and the main difference between one type and another (entity of the same group) is usually the set of properties it can store (components it can have).

-The `components` is the part where the properties are stored using the schema based structure.
+The `components` is the part where the properties are stored using the schema-based structure.

-Based on the entities `type`, in `components` section it contain one or more properties defined by schemas like:
+Based on the entities `type`, in `components` section, it can contain one or more properties defined by schemas like the following:

 - autodesk.design:components.base-1.0.0
 - autodesk.design:components.color.rgba-1.0.0